-- Thomas Jefferson

 He boasts:

 "The blogs are not as significant as their self-endeared curators would like to think.
 Journalism requires journalists, who are at least fitfully confronting the digital age.
 The bloggers, for their part, produce minimal reportage.
-Instead, they ride along with the MSM like remora fish on the bellies of sharks, picking at the scraps."
+Instead, they ride along with the MSM like remora fish on the bellies of sharks, picking at the scraps."and,

 "Every conceivable belief is on the scene, but the collective prose, by and large, is homogeneous: A tone of careless informality prevails; posts oscillate between the uselessly brief and the uselessly logorrheic; complexity and complication are eschewed; the humor is cringe-making, with irony present only in its conspicuous absence; arguments are solipsistic; writers traffic more in pronouncement than persuasion . . .